 Has a Hacker Really Hacked My Email Account?

-The questionable email message that this person was reporting describes how this person’s account had been hacked, how changing the password wouldn’t help, and that it was being held for ransom to be paid in Bitcoin.
-And, indeed, it appeared to be “From:” this person’s email address.
+The email in question described how this person’s account had been hacked, how changing the password wouldn’t help, and that the account was being held for ransom to be paid in Bitcoin.
+And it appeared to be “From:” this person’s email address.

-Variations of this scam even include a password — a password that you’ve actually used.
+Variations of this scam even include a password — a password you’ve actually used.
+I’ve gotten them myself.

 Even so, “complete BS” is very accurate.

-Though, if there is a password, then there is one thing you should do.
+Though if there is a password, there is one thing you should do.

 Become a Patron of Ask Leo! and go ad-free!